mantidproject/mantid/docs/source/interfaces/muon_fitting_tab.rst

    :align: right
    :height: 500px

-The tools in this tab are built to assist in fitting functions to data from muon instruments.
+This tab is for performing fits on the data.

-**Fit** Fits the functions in the function browser to the selected group(s)
+**Fit** Executes the chosen fit for the fitting functions to the selected data.

-**Single Fit** Choose this option to run the fitting tool for only a single group
+**Single Fit** This option performs a fit for a single data set.

-**Sequential Fit** Choose this option to run the fitting tool for several groups sequentially

-**Simultaneous Fit** Choose this option to run the fitting tool for several groups simultaneously
+**Sequential Fit** This option will perform multiple fits sequentially, using the output of the previous fit as the starting guess.

+**Simultaneous Fit** This option will perform a fit for multiple data sets, which may share parameters.

-**Select data to fit** this opens up the dialog box to choose which of the groups in the currently loaded run(s) you want to fit to.
+**Select data to fit** This launches a dialog box for selecting the data to be used in the fit.

-**Display parameters for** When fitting data to multiple workspaces use this to switch between different selected workspaces and manipulate initial values for fit functions separately.

 Fit function browser
 ^^^^^^^^^^^^^^^^^^^^

-Right clicking in the central box will bring up a context menu allowing you to add or remove functions or backgrounds.
+Right clicking in the central box will bring up a context menu for adding or removing functions.
-Once functions or backgrounds are added to the browser you can use to modify the initial guess for a varabile and set it to be shared between all other functions in this fit with the global check box.
+Once functions or backgrounds are added to the browser you can use to modify the initial guess for a varabile and set it If the parameter is to be the same for all of the data sets, the global check box should be ticked.
 All selected workspaces will share the same composite fitting function but can have different variables.

 Fit properties browser
 ^^^^^^^^^^^^^^^^^^^^^^

-**Time Start/End** The values here set the boundaries that the fitting function will be calculated between.
+**Time Start/End** Defines the boundary values for the fit calculation.

-**Minimizer** Choose the technique to minimize the fitness function.
+**Minimizer** Choose the minimisation method for the fit.

-**Fit To Raw Data** If this is checked it will use the raw data from the instrument with its default bins, if it is unchecked it will use data rebinned using the specifications from the home tab.
+**Fit To Raw Data** If this is checked it will use the raw data for the fit.

-**Evaluate Function As** Using ths you can choose weather the fitting function will treat the function as a histogram or a CenterPoint.
+If it is unchecked it will use the rebinned data as specified on the home tab.

+**Evaluate Function As** Select if to fit to histogram or point data.

 Used By
 ^^^^^^^